esplusnin/esplusnin/README.md

 Hi!
 My name is Evgeni and I'm a iOS - Developer :man_technologist:
-- I create and maintain iOS - applications
+- I develop and maintain iOS - applications
-- In my free time I like running
+- In my spare time I like running
 - You are able to greet me closer from the link below:

 Contacts: